-The Phoenix real estate attorneys at the law office of Platt & Westby provide legal counsel for buyers and sellers of residential real estate, for homeowners associations, borrowers and lenders and for landlords and communal tenants.
+Our real estate attorneys at Platt & Westby, P.C., provide legal counsel for buyers and sellers of residential real estate, for homeowners associations, borrowers and lenders and for landlords and communal tenants.

 Many of our clients reside in other states and are buying or selling vacation property in Arizona.
 They’re uncertain when told by real estate salespeople that they won’t need an attorney for their Arizona real estate transaction.
 It IS common practice in Arizona for the realtor to draft the purchase contract and for the title company to perform the title search, issue a policy of title insurance, and prepare and record title instruments.

 While this is the custom, but it is not the best practice.
 The most important document in a real estate transaction is the purchase contract.
 Is it reasonable to delegate the responsibility of preparing a contract for one of the most important—and costly—purchases of your life to a lay person whose only education on the topic is a six-hour class?

 A Real Estate Attorney Should Review The Contract

 As long as a transaction proceeds smoothly, few people pay attention to the contract.
 But when problems develop, will the contract protect you and provide remedies?
 It pays to have an experienced real estate attorney prepare or review your purchase contract.

 - An attorney will educate you on your rights and options so you can take appropriate steps to investigate your proposed transaction, such as when a property is sold “as is”, or there is a question of ownership and adverse possession.

 - An attorney will advise you on potentially troublesome real estate transactions, such as seller carrybacks, wrap-around contracts, or sales/leaseback transactions, and will draft a contract that limits your liability.